 One of the great perks of Portugal is its year-round sunshine and nice temperate weather, particularly on the coast and in the south.
 October is a great time to visit Portugal since you will have fewer crowds than the tourist-packed summer and you will likely have comfortable temperatures throughout the country.
 There is a lot that you can do this time of year.

 Porto and the Douro Valley are a little cooler in October than the rest of the country.
 For example, in Porto, the average temperature is about 10 degrees cooler at 61 degrees F. But, it is still nice enough to enjoy a glass of Port wine on a rooftop while looking out at Porto's skyline.
 Or, take a tour of the city's famous Croft Winery, the oldest winery in Porto, for some out-of-this-world port.

-If you are visiting the Douro Valley, you will still be able to sit outside at a quinta (wine-producer) and taste away the many wines made in the Douro Valley while taking in the views.
-You can book a day-long tour of their wineries to see what we're talking about.
-Make sure to book a nice comfy bed in a close-by hotel when you inevitably drift into a buzzed slumber.
+If you are visiting the Douro Valley, you will still be able to sit outside at a quinta (wine-producer) and do wine tastings while taking in the views.
+You can book a day-long tour of the wineries, then, find a nice comfy bed in a close-by hotel.

 In October, it is best to dress in layers.
 You may leave the morning with a pullover on, then by midday, it may warm up enough that you can remove it.
 The evenings usually cool down to the point where you will wear it again.
 You may feel like you want to wear shorts on a few warmer days, but you would be better off in jeans or long pants in case of rain.